civa86/thumbnailz/README.md

 #### resize-image

 Usage: `(resize-image image-path width height)`

 Usage: `(resize-image image-path dimension)`

-Returns the BufferedImage resized by width and height.
+Returns the BufferedImage resized by width and height.<br/>
-If only one dimension is specified, the biggest between widht and height is resized, maintaing the ratio of the other one.
+If only one dimension is specified, the biggest between width and height is resized, maintaining the ratio of the other one.

 Example:
 ```clojure